Change View Options:

 If you’re a Getty contributor and your sales and revenue have been declining, it may be time to do some searches on Gettyimages.com as a customer would search.
 Input some of the generic keywords that a customer might use to find your images.
 See where your images fall in the search return order.

-If you’re in the editorial photography business keep your eye on The Mega Agency.
+The Mega Agency.
 This company is a new editorial stock agency founded by the people who started Splash.
 Splash later became a key part of the Corbis editorial offering.

 It seems to me that all VCG bought when they acquired Corbis was: (1) The right to put out a press release saying, “We are the largest stock photo source in China,” (2) The removal of Corbis content from ImagineChina, which many believe was previously the largest stock photo agency in China, and (3) We bought a company from Bill Gates.
 Rumor has it that Bill Gates was paid $225 million for Corbis.